 What To Eat: Wings

 Calling this place unassuming would be an understatement, but after sampling their wings (with "crack sauce"), we're putting Roo Bar high atop our best wings in Denver list.
-Hidden away and kind of tricky to find under the I-25 & I-70 interchange, but this is a scavenger hunt worth playing.
+The space is hidden away and kind of tricky to find under the I-25 & I-70 interchange, but this is a scavenger hunt worth playing.

 What To Eat: Aye Conyo